rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-vm-scalesets.md

                     .create();
 ```

 Set up a virtual network and load balancer before creating the scale set definition.
-These resources will be used in the initial configuration of the scale set.
+The scale set uses these resources for its initial configuration.

 ### Create a load balancer to distribute load across the scale set